-Collecting Permit

-Mutually-Agreed terms

-Prior Informed Consent

-Export permit

-Import permit

-Letter informing Providing Country of third-Party Transfer

-CITES Registry code of SUPPLIER

-Other (please specify)

-The Internationally-Recognized Certificate of Compliance number(s) is/are:

-No such documentation is attached because the GENETIC RESOURCES were accessed

-- \Box Prior to the entering into force of the CBD102 - \Box Prior to the entering into force of the NP6 - □ Original access to the GENETIC RESOURCES was free (no documents have been issued)103 - 16.
-The RECIPIENT shall maintain retrievable records linking the MATERIAL to these terms of acquisition and to any accompanying DATA provided by the SUPPLIER.
+Collecting Permit Mutually-Agreed terms Prior Informed Consent Export permit Import permit Letter informing Providing Country of third-Party Transfer CITES Registry code of SUPPLIER Other (please specify) The Internationally-Recognized Certificate of Compliance number(s) is/are: No such documentation is attached because the GENETIC RESOURCES were accessed ☐ Prior to the entering into force of the CBD 6 ☐ Prior to the entering into force of the NP 6 Original access to the GENETIC RESOURCES was free (no documents have been issued) 7 16.
+ENT shall maintain retrievable records linking the MATERIAL to these terms of acquisition accompanying DATA provided by the SUPPLIER.